Aliens in the Attic: Plot

 The kids orchestrate a scheme to get the adults out of the house and then ambush the aliens using firecrackers as they try to reach the basement via the air vents, gentle and non-violent Sparks gets separated from the group and ends up in Hannah's room, where the latter befriends him and he reveals that he wants to return to his family.
-Sparks helps the kids by creating weapons for them and reveals his teammates are seeking the "Sizematron", a machine buried under the basement for many years that will allow the Zirkonians to invade the planet.
+Sparks helps the kids by creating weapons for them and reveals his teammates are seeking the "Sizematron", an enlarging machine buried under the basement for many years that will allow the Zirkonians to invade the planet.
 The kids' grandmother is mind controlled by the aliens, giving her superhuman strength and agility.
 After another brief battle, during which the sheriff arrives outside the house, Razor and Tazer capture the suitcase they believe to be containing Sparks, and the kids capture Skip in a box, which they bring downstairs to talk to the sheriff.
 He asks to see what's in the box, however the adults' arrival distract him, and they invite him to dinner.
 Meanwhile, Jake prevents Tazer from shooting a mind-control plug at the sheriff from the roof, and is led back to the attic where he is captured by Tazer and Razor.

 At dinner, Skip escapes from the box and takes Ricky's controller and Hannah's bag with Sparks inside.
 Nana, under the twins' control, defeats Ricky (back under alien control) similar to a fighting video game.
 However, the aliens capture Sparks, whom they need to complete their mission, while Bethany discovers the aliens.
 While rescuing Jake in the basement, Ricky insults Tom and the others and breaks up with Bethany, revealing his true colors.
 The kids attack the aliens and rescue Sparks, however, Skip successfully uses the Sizematron, growing 30 feet tall and summoning the Zirkonian invasion ships with beacons.
 The kids use the mind-control darts against the aliens, controlling Skip and sending him and a grown Tazer back to the machine to shrink them to regular size.
-Tazer and Razor (now in love), flee, while Skip is sucked into the damaged machine, which explodes.
-Sparks calls off the invasion and returns home to Zirkon after bidding farewell to the kids.
+Tazer and Razor flee, while Skip is sucked into the damaged machine, which explodes.
+Sparks calls off the invasion and returns home after bidding farewell to the kids.
 Having grown closer, the kids resume their vacation to enjoy a day of fishing with their parents, while Skip, having survived the explosion yet shrunk to an even smaller size, reappears and bent on revenge, only to be snatched away by a crow.

-In the mid-credits scene, Bethany and Tom use the mind-control remote and take revenge on Ricky to make him act weirdly in front of his new (ex) girlfriend Annie Filkins, and Bethany gleefully comments that "she is so keeping this" after Ricky lands on his testicles on the stair railing.
+In the mid-credits scene, Bethany and Tom use the mind-control remote to make Ricky (still under the plug’s influence) act weirdly in front of his new girlfriend, Annie Filkins, and her friends out of revenge.
+After Ricky lands on his testicles on the stair railing while dancing uncontrollably, Bethany gleefully comments that she is "so keeping this", and Annie abandons Ricky as a form of insult to injury.